ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ```
 ### Modifying User attributes via LDAP

 Since we are the LDAP administrator we can modify the user attributes in LDAP.
-We can do this manually by adding attributes value in an LDIF file and modify them using the `ldapmodify` or we can use `Apache Directory studio` tool available [**here**](https://directory.apache.org/studio/download/download-linux.html) which has a GUI interface minimizing manual efforts of creating ldif file.
+We can do this manually by adding attributes value in an LDIF file and modify them using the `ldapmodify` or we can use `Apache Directory studio` tool available [**here**](https://directory.apache.org/studio/download/download-linux.html) which has a GUI interface minimizing the manual efforts of creating ldif file.

-First let's use `Apache Directory Studio` and later let's also try `ldapmodify` with `ldif` files:
+First let's use `Apache Directory Studio` and later let's also try `ldapmodify` with `ldif` file:

 ### SSH Port forwarding